 The temperature of the sugar solution and the concentration of sugar in that solution are very closely correlated.
-As such, once a sugar solution has reached a certain temperature, you will know it will have achieved a set concentration.
+As such, once a sugar solution has reached a certain temperature, you will know it will have achieved a set concentration (it’s why you need a thermometer).
 Just how high the concentration of sugar is in your sugar solution will impact how that sugar behaves once it’s cooled down again!
 We discuss this in far greater detail in a post focused on those ‘sugar cooking stages‘.

 If you concentrate that sugar solution enough there is so much sugar in the water, that once you cool it down again, those sugar molecules cannot move around freely anymore.
 Instead, they will form a ‘glass’.
 This is a hard, brittle, but smooth, texture.
 The candy called ‘brittle’ is such as glass, as is toffee.
 It is also what you’re after when making honeycomb.
 You want the sugar to be so concentrated that upon cooling it forms a stable glassy structure.

 This is why instructions for making honeycomb will often mention a temperature to which you have to cook the mixture.
 This temperature ensures that you’ve reached a high enough concentration of sugar for the honeycomb to be brittle!